-This provision, raising almost \$800 million, is contained only in the Senate bill.
+This provision, initially projected to raise almost \$800 million and subsequently \$4.3 billion, was originally only in the Senate bill.
 To prevent tax exempt entities from transferring accelerated depreciation to taxable entities via leases, the useful life of property that is leased to tax exempt entities is a life that is the longest of the specified tax life or 125% of the lease term.
 Some attempts have been made to bypass this rule by using service contracts; this provision requires that the length of service contracts be included in determining lease term.
+The final legislation includes combined leasing provisions (including a separate item below) that raise \$26 billion.
+While the revenue cost depends on the actual design, part of the increase is due to changes in estimated revenue gain.